88lexd/lexd-solutions/misc-scripts/python-aws-jumpbox/README.md

 alias aws-jumpbox='/home/alex/code/git/lexd-solutions/misc-scripts/python-aws-jumpbox/venv/bin/python3 /home/alex/code/git/lexd-solutions/misc-scripts/python-aws-jumpbox/jumpbox.py '
 ```

-Secondly, this script will also update the .ssh/config file with the current instance's public IP.
+Secondly, for VS Code to use Remote SSH to the jumpbox, this script will also update the .ssh/config file with the current instance's public IP.

 The script uses regex to do this.
 It is important that the .ssh/config file contains the host called 'aws-jumpbox' then follow by the HostName configuration.
 Example:

 ```
+# Note: I am using WSL on Windows
 $ cat /mnt/c/Users/Alex/.ssh/config
 Host aws-jumpbox
     HostName w.x.y.z